emran-alhaddad/indexed_pages_finder_extension/README.md

 - Click `Start Fetch`
 - Observe progress and attempt messages (retries on 429)
 - When complete, click `Download JSON`

+## Demo

+- Quick video walkthrough (placeholder): https://youtu.be/your-demo-link
+- Steps demo:
+  - Open the popup, enter API Key, CSE ID, and domains
+  - Click Start; watch attempts and progress update
+  - Close and reopen the popup to see background progress persist
+  - Download JSON and inspect grouped domains

+(If you provide a GIF or video link, I’ll embed it here.)

 ## Export Format